schroepf/TestLab/android/README.md

 Add dependency to `build.gradle`:
 ```
-androidTestCompile 'de.schroepf:android-xml-run-listener:0.1.3'
+androidTestCompile 'de.schroepf:android-xml-run-listener:0.2.0'
 ```

-## Use from Android Studio
+## Activating the XmlRunListener

-Add the following option to "Extra options" of your Instrumentation Tests run configurations:
+Add the following to your app's `build.gradle` file's `defaultConfig` section:
 ```
--e listener de.schroepf.androidxmlrunlistener.XmlRunListener
+android {
+    defaultConfig {

+        //...

+        testInstrumentationRunner "android.support.test.runner.AndroidJUnitRunner"
+        testInstrumentationRunnerArgument "listener", "de.schroepf.androidxmlrunlistener.XmlRunListener"
+    }
 ```

-## Use from command line
+## [Alternative] Use from command line

-Add following option:
+When you don't want to add the XmlRunListener to your project's gradle config you may add the following option:
 ```
 -e listener de.schroepf.androidxmlrunlistener.XmlRunListener
 ```